 It is estimated that globally 38% of the population have at least one tattoo.

-The popularity of tattoos shows no sights of slowing, therefore, it is evident that a percentage of care professionals will have at least one tattoo.
+The popularity of tattoos shows no signs of slowing, therefore, it is evident that a percentage of care professionals will have at least one tattoo.

 It is not uncommon to see care professionals with tattoos, piercings and brightly coloured hair, but what do the individuals they care for think about this alternative presentation?